Retail Leases

 -

 While retail and commercial leases may seem similar, key distinctions exist between them.
 A commercial lease applies to premises used for non-retail business activities, such as offices, warehouses, or industrial spaces.
 In contrast, a retail lease is specific to premises used for retail sales, making it subject to additional regulations and protections under retail leasing laws.
+If you plan to enter commercial lease agreements or are interested in commercial rental on the Sunshine Coast, speak to an expert today!

 -